Brexit: the implications for M&A and corporate

 This Act is one of the main pieces of legislation governing UK companies.
 Some of the provisions are based on EU directives, such as the Company Law Directives, the Shareholder Rights Directive and the Accounting Directives, which could be repealed.
 The Act has, however, only recently had a major overhaul and we would not expect major changes to be made.

-It is, however, unclear to what extent the UK government would seek to update the Act to reflect further amendments to those directives.
+It is unlikely that the UK government would seek to update the Act to reflect further amendments to those directives and in due course updates of the Act may diverge from the European equivalent.

-The European Company Statute allows a European company (also known as a Societas Europaea or SE) to be formed in any EU member state, but they have not proved that popular.
+The European Company Statute allows a European company (also known as a Societas Europaea or SE) to be formed in any EU member state, but they have not proved popular and there are very few registered in the UK.
 These companies are subject to certain EU-wide laws.
-Any SEs incorporated in the UK are likely to cease to be SEs and might have to transfer their registered office to another member state.
+Any SEs incorporated in the UK are likely to cease to be capable of existing in the UK and therefore should be prepared to transfer their registered office to another member state or to remain in the UK in a different corporate form.

 Minority investments, shareholders’ agreements, private equity structures